 - This is a competitive program and not all students are likely to be funded.

-Application deadline is noon on Oct.
-1, 2018 for spring semester and summer I support, and noon on Feb.
+Application deadline has been extended to noon on Nov.
+15, 2018 for spring semester and summer I support, and noon on Feb.
 1, 2019 for work to be completed during the summer II session or the fall semester.

 View a list of students who have benefited from this award: previous Undergraduate Research Excellence Awardees.